Doers and Dreamers / Deborah Mills Thackrey

 less waste of ink and fabric as you can print short runs or one-offs to test your markets.

-> to match your mood.
-I am employing local seamsters and keeping manufacturing local.
+I am keeping manufacturing in North America.
 It may

-> cost more but it is more sustainable in the long run.
+cost more but it is more sustainable in the long run.
 As the name of my business implies,

 (Art for Living) I feel art doesn’t only belong on the walls but should be integrated into